-The last Board effectiveness survey was conducted in the 2012 fiscal year.
+The last Board effectiveness survey was conducted in Fiscal 2014.

 Questionnaires are prepared by the Company and circulated to each Director.
 The input of the Directors is summarized on a confidential basis and the results from the Surveys are reviewed with the Chair of the Governance Committee.
 The Chair of the Governance Committee reports the results of the Surveys to the full Board and sets aside time for a full and comprehensive discussion of Board effectiveness.